openjdk/jdk-sandbox/README.md

     make test TEST=jdk/classfile

-See [online JCov report](https://htmlpreview.github.io/?https://raw.githubusercontent.com/openjdk/jdk-sandbox/classfile-api-javadoc-branch/jcov-report/jdk/classfile/package-summary.html) for more information about Classfile API tests coverage and [doc/testing.md](doc/testing.md) for more information about JDK testing.
+See [doc/testing.md](doc/testing.md) for more information about JDK testing.

 ### Benchmarking